Mazenod kookoo e yookoso - Saluti Dal Nostro Collegio

 Students are also encouraged to participate in a number of competitions and other cultural activities.
 In Italian there is also an opportunity for students in years 9-12 to join with Avila College in several language workshops, which prove beneficial to both Colleges.
 In line with current teaching practice, emphasis is also placed on technology and computer assisted learning.

-In Year 7 students are given the opportunity to study both Italian and Japanese for two terms each.
+In Year 7 students are given the opportunity to study both Italian, Japanese and Mandarin for two terms each.
 This gives them an introduction to both languages and how they are taught at Mazenod and then enables them to make an informed choice in fourth term about which language they will continue to study.

 Students cover basic introductions and greetings in both languages and learn to describe themselves and other people.
 They are briefly introduced to school in Italy and Japan and study a little bit about the geography of each country.